nvhoanganh/demotron-anthony/README.md

 -   Click on error will show stack trace
     ![](2022-02-08-19-06-15.png)

-## Part 8.
-Add workload and view Errors inbox
+## Add workload and view Errors inbox

 -   Go to NR1, select Workloads, then create new Workload
 -   Select `sock-shop-frontend` app from APM